Robin Hood Foundation: History

-Founded in 1988 and named after the heroic outlaw from English folklore, the Robin Hood Foundation was conceived by hedge fund manager Paul Tudor Jones and co-founded with Peter Borish and Glenn Dubin.
+Founded in 1988 and named after the heroic outlaw from English folklore, Robin Hood was conceived by hedge fund manager Paul Tudor Jones and co-founded with Peter Borish and Glenn Dubin.

 The foundation combines investment principles and philanthropy to assist programs that target poverty in New York City.
-In 2006, the board of directors included such names as Jeffrey Immelt, Diane Sawyer, Harvey Weinstein, Marie-Josee Kravis, Lloyd Blankfein of Goldman Sachs, Richard S. Fuld, Jr., formerly of Lehman Brothers, Glenn Dubin of Highbridge Capital, Marian Wright Edelman and actress Gwyneth Paltrow.

 Funding for the organization's activities comes from donations and fund raising efforts.
 In 2009, George Soros gave the foundation a US$50 million contribution.
 The money reportedly helped the organization raise significantly more than that amount.
-In 2001 The Concert for New York City provided funds for the organization.
-After Hurricane Sandy, the 12-12-12: The Concert for Sandy Relief concert also provided funds for the foundation's efforts.
-Artists including The Rolling Stones, Robert Plant & The Strange Sensation, Shakira, John Legend, The Black Eyed Peas, Lady Gaga, The Who and Aerosmith have performed at the group's annual fund raising galas.
-During the COVID-19 pandemic, the Rise Up New York! telethon provided funds to those impacted by the pandemic.

 As of 2016, the foundation was No. 79 on the Forbes 100 Largest U.S. Charities list.

 In 2017, Robin Hood appointed author and veterans advocate Wes Moore as its CEO.
 Moore grew up in poverty in the Bronx before becoming a Rhodes scholar at the University of Oxford, a paratrooper and captain in the 82nd Airborne, and investment banker at Citigroup.
 Moore succeeded David Saltzman who was the Executive Director since co-founding the organization.

-Wes Moore stepped down as CEO of Robin Hood Foundation in May 2021.
+Wes Moore stepped down as CEO of Robin Hood in May 2021.
 Derek Ferguson, who served as Robin Hood’s Chief Operating Officer since December 2017 stepped into the role of Interim Chief Executive Officer, until a permanent replacement was identified.
 As of September 2021, Richard Buery, Jr. joined Robin Hood as the new Chief Executive Officer.
 Buery brings extensive experience in nonprofit and civic leadership to Robin Hood, after serving in leadership roles with Robin Hood partners like Achievement First and Children’s Aid, and as a Deputy Mayor of New York City.

 In May 2022, during Robin Hood’s annual event to benefit poverty-fighting efforts in New York, the company announced the launch of a new, $100 million Child Care Quality and Innovation Initiative for New York City.
 The fund was created from commitments of $50 million from Robin Hood, $25 million from Ohanian’s 776 Foundation and $50 million from New York City.
 Additionally, the annual event raised $126 million, all of which will support poverty-fighting programs citywide.